Albania: Transport

-The rail network is administered by the national railway company Hekurudha Shqiptare which was extensively promoted by the dictator Enver Hoxha.
-There has been a considerable increase in private car ownership and bus usage while rail use decreased since the end of communism.
-However, a new railway line from Tirana and its airport to Durrës is currently planned.
-The specific location of this railway, connecting the most populated urban areas in Albania, makes it an important economic development project.
+Durrës is the busiest and largest seaport in the country, followed by Vlorë, Shëngjin and Sarandë.
+The rail network is administered by the national railway company Hekurudha Shqiptare.
+A new railway line from Tirana and its airport to Durrës is planned.
+The location of this railway, connecting Albania's most populated urban areas, makes it an important economic development project.